 Some of Sir J.J.
 Ltd.’s construction worker’s pictured at Codford Camp in 1915.

-Initial progress on the camps was delayed due to the shortage of skilled craftsmen, many of whom had joined the army on the outbreak of war.
+Initial progress on the camps was delayed due to the shortage of skilled craftsmen, many of whom had joined the army at the outbreak of war.
 Further delays resulted in February 1915 due to a strike of Sir J.J.
 Ltd.’s workforce.
-The weather at the time was very poor and the worker’s wanted full pay on those days when they were prevented from working effectively due to the cold, wet and muddy conditions on site.
+The weather at the time was very poor and the workers wanted full pay on those days when they were prevented from working effectively due to the cold, wet and muddy conditions on-site.

 By November 1914 approximately 33,000 British soldiers, who were already camped out in the area north of Salisbury, started a phased movement into their new camps as they were released for use.
 Others were to follow once the camps had been completed prior to their dispatch to France.
 The 10th Essex Regiment were one of the first groups of troops to pass through the camps and referred to the barrack blocks scathingly as “Sir John Jackson’s Mansions”.

 A picture-postcard view of Army Camp No.1, Codford, c.1915 to 1918.